Entire solutions to equivariant elliptic systems with variational structure: Introduction

-\begin{hypothesis}[Location and number of global minima] Let $F \subset \R^n$ be a fundamental region of $G$.
-We assume that $\bar{F}$ (the closure of $F$) contains a single global minimum of $W$, say $a_1$, and let $\mathrm{Stab}(a_1)$ be the subgroup of $G$ that leaves $a_1$ fixed.
-Then,
+\begin{hypothesis}[Location and number of global minima] Let $F \subset \R^n$ be a fundamental region\footnote{See \cite{gb} or \cite{hu} and Section \ref{alg-pre}.} of $G$.
+We assume that $\overline{F}$ (the closure of $F$) contains a single global minimum of $W,$ say $a_1$, and let $G_{a_1}$ be the subgroup of $G$ that leaves $a_1$ fixed.
+Then, as it follows by the invariance of $W$, the number of the minima of $W$ is

 \end{hypothesis} We give here some examples.
 For $\mathcal{H}^{3}_{2}$ on the plane, we can take as $F$ the $\frac{\pi}{3}$ sector.
 If $a_1 \in F$, then $N=6$, while if $a_1$ is on the walls, then $N=3$.
-Finally, if $a_1$ is placed at the origin, then $N=1$.
-In higher dimensions, we have more options since we can place $a_1$ in the interior of $\bar{F}$, in the interior of a face, on an edge, and so on.
+In higher dimensions we have more options since we can place $a_1$ in the interior of $\overline{F}$, in the interior of a face, on an edge, and so on.
 For example, if $G=\mathcal{W}^*$, the group of symmetries of the cube in three-dimensional space, then $|G|=48$.
 If the cube is situated with its center at the origin and its vertices at the eight points $(\pm 1, \pm 1, \pm 1)$, then we can take as $F$ the simplex generated by $s_1 = e_1 + e_2 + e_3$, $s_2 = e_2 + e_3$, and $s_3 = e_3$, where the $e_i$'s are the standard basis vectors.
-We have then the following options: \begin{enumerate} \item On the edge $s_3$, $N=6$. \item On the edge $s_1$, $N=8$. \item On the edge $s_2$, $N=12$. \item In the interior of a face, $N=24$. \item In the interior of the fundamental region, $N=48$. \item At the origin, $N=1$. \end{enumerate}
+We have then the following options: \begin{enumerate} \item On the edge $s_3$, $N=6$. \item On the edge $s_1$, $N=8$. \item On the edge $s_2$, $N=12$. \item In the interior of a face, $N=24$. \item In the interior of the fundamental region, $N=48$. \end{enumerate}